 Looking for a list of must-see places on your visit to the Olympic Peninsula?
 Live around the Olympic Peninsula and haven’t taken a moment to enjoy all the area has to offer?

 Well, look no further.
-You are absolutely in the right place, and I am happy to help you start planning your adventure.
+You are in the right place, and I am happy to help you plan your adventure.
 The following list is a compilation of the top seven sights on the Olympic Peninsula in western Washington.

 Spot Whales on the Open Water

-A whale-watching excursion with Island Adventures Whale Watching Tours is an amazing adventure.
-Whether you want to see orcas, humpbacks, minke, or grey whales this is your tour!
+A whale-watching excursion with Island Adventures Whale Watching Tours is a fantastic adventure.
+Whether you want to see orcas, humpbacks, minke, or grey whales, this is your tour!

 Island Adventures Whale Watching Tours has a 96% success rate of whale sightings, with various locations around the Olympic Peninsula offering tours.
 On our excursion, we saw Orcas and Humpback whales.
 The tour is about 4 hours.